Temporary labour migration is back in the headlines again. It had fallen into discredit

 Stocks of foreign and foreign-born labour.

 A.2.2.
-Stocks of foreign-born labour force in selected OECD countries.
+Stocks of foreign-born labour force in selected OECD

 B.2.1.
 AUSTRALIA